 Water has many guises and water in its liquid state is not the only problem.
 Water can also cause problems as vapor.
 The problem is especially bad when vapor gets trapped within an assembly, such as a wall; turns to its liquid form (condenses); and wets structural assemblies.
 Condensation can also form in and on ductwork, especially when air conditioning cools duct surfaces that come in contact with humid air, such as in an attic or crawlspace.
+Humid crawlspaces and attics are less of a problem in the hot-dry and mixed-dry climates than in other climates, but problems can arise under humid weather conditions or in areas with high ground moisture.
 The recommendations below are intended to help control both liquid water and vapor.